adepennart/mean_bearing_difference_plotter/README.md

 ### output

-2 types of output files will be created in the INPUT folder.
+2 types of output files will be created in the INPUT_OUTPUT folder.

 -azi_dataframe.csv